 Although many people think of sensory rooms as an intervention aimed primarily at special-education students, in reality any student may benefit from spending time in a sensory room.

-As a result of COVID-19, it’s possible that a large number of students (and not just those with IEPs!) might need assistance with managing their emotions and coping with anxiety or trauma when schools reopen.
+As a result of COVID-19, it’s possible that a large number of students (and not just those with IEPs!) might need assistance with managing their emotions and coping with anxiety or trauma as schools reopen and/or adjust to changes with onsite and/or remote learning.
 Sensory rooms are one strategy that may help.

 Even before the pandemic, a growing percentage of students were experiencing anxiety: The Washington Post reports that the number of anxiety diagnoses among youth ages 6 to 17 rose by 20 percent in the five-year period from 2007 to 2012.